retostauffer/python-colorspace/paper.md

-Besides `deutan` (emulate deuteranomaly) _colorspace_ allows to emulate other deficiencies as well.
+Besides `deutan` (emulate deuteranomaly) _colorspace_ allows to emulate other color vision deficiencies.
 More details and examples can be found on the [package documentation](https://retostauffer.github.io/python-colorspace/).